Bird Is the Word this Winter

 Our Eastern Bristlebird program is one of the most important bird breeding programs in Australia.
 The Eastern Bristlebird species faces a very real threat of extinction without intervention.

-July also marks the start of our Macleay’s fig parrot breeding season.
+July also marks the start of our Macleay’s Fig-parrot breeding season.
 These beautiful birds are currently getting ‘busy’ with their newly installed nest boxes.
 The Macleay’s fig parrot is the smallest parrot species in Australia.
-These gorgeous little birds are our analogue species for the critically endangered Coxen’s Fig parrot.
+These gorgeous little birds are the analogue species for the critically endangered Coxen’s Fig-parrot.
 An analogue species can be used to help better understand or even restore ecological functions to other species that might be close to extinction.
-The information we gather about the Macleay’s fig parrot, will hopefully help us in the future conservation of the Coxen’s Fig Parrot.
-Our team currently has audio acoustic monitors in the field to detect and follow up reported sightings for critically endangered Coxen’s Fig Parrot.
+The information we gather about the Macleay’s fig-parrot, will hopefully help us in the future conservation of the Coxen’s Fig-parrot.
+Our team currently has audio acoustic monitors in the field to detect and follow up reported sightings for critically endangered Coxen’s Fig-Parrot.